Kowal Sentry Integration for Magento 2

 Variants:

-- empty field so the module tries to fall back to
+- empty field so the module can try to fall back to

 Backend DSN